gmvoit/just-the-docs/extensions/Accretion.md

 ## Spherical Collapse

 Cosmological accretion supplies energy to a galaxy's atmosphere both directly and through generation of turbulence.
 One of the energy sources responsible for both atmospheric heating and turbulence is cosmological accretion.
-The **ExpCGM** framework handles this contribution using the classic spherical collapse approximation.
+The **ExpCGM** framework handles this contribution using a classic spherical collapse approximation.

 ### Equation of Motion

-The equation of motion for a cosmological spherical shell of radius $R$ surrounding a constant mass $M$ is
+The equation of motion for a spherical cosmological shell of radius $R$ encompassing a constant mass $M$ is
  $$\ddot{R} = - \frac {G M} {R^2} + H_0^2 \Omega_\Lambda R$$
 The first term on the right accounts for Newtonian gravity.
-The second one accounts for dark energy in an expanding universe with a Hubble constant $H_0$ at the present time.
-It assumes that dark energy has a constant energy density $\Omega_\Lambda c^2$ times the current cosmological critical density $\rho_{\rm cr,0} \equiv 3 H_0^2 / 8 \pi G$.
+The second one accounts for dark energy in an expanding universe with a Hubble constant $H_0$ at the present time, assuming that dark energy has a constant energy density $\Omega_\Lambda c^2$ times the current cosmological critical density $\rho_{\rm cr,0} \equiv 3 H_0^2 / 8 \pi G$.

 Multiplying that equation of motion by $\dot{R}$ and integrating over time gives the specific kinetic energy of a cosmological shell of radius $R$:
  $$\frac {\dot{R}^2} {2} = \frac {G M} {R} \left( 1 - \frac {R} {R_{\rm ta}} \right) + \frac {H_0^2 \Omega_\Lambda} {2} R^2 \left( 1 - \frac {R_{\rm ta}^2} {R^2}  \right)$$
-The terms containing the shell's turnaround radius $R_{\rm ta}$ (at which $\dot{R} = 0$) come from the constant of integration.
-The shell expands until it reaches $R_{\rm ta}$ at a turnaround time $t_{\rm ta}$.
+The two terms containing the shell's turnaround radius $R_{\rm ta}$ come from the constant of integration and combine to make $\dot{R} = 0$ at the turnaround radius $R_{\rm ta}$.
+The shell therefore expands until it reaches $R_{\rm ta}$ at a turnaround time $t_{\rm ta}$.
 It then falls inward until it accretes onto the galaxy's cosmological halo at a collapse time $t_{\rm coll} \approx 2 t_{\rm ta}$.

 ### Incoming Kinetic Energy